 - As much of a jerk as Becker is to Linda et al., he truly seems to care for most of his patients.
 That is, the ones that aren't stupid.

 - He's got a surprising amount of patience even with some of the stupid ones.
 Such as the woman who asked—after being told to only drink clear fluids until she got better—whether orange juice and milk would be okay.
 And then asked if vodka would be good for her, being a clear fluid.

-- One episode states that the reason why Becker's office is where it is is so that he can help people that otherwise wouldn't have access to medical help.
+- One episode states that the reason why Becker's office is in such a bad location is so that he can help people that otherwise wouldn't have access to medical help.

-- Subway Story has his patience tested where he guides an old lady to where she wants to go, before he starts to figure out that she was going to Ground Zero.
-When she explains the reason why she can't the realization hits Becker hard, and he stays with her as she talks about her son on September 11.
+- Subway Story has his patience tested when he guides an old lady to where she wants to go, before he starts to figure out that she was going to Ground Zero.
+When she explains the reason why she can't the realization hits Becker hard, and he stays with her as she talks about her son who died on September 11th.

 - Long Bus Trip: At the start of Season 5, Reggie left a note saying she was leaving town for Europe.
 Worse, at the start of Season 6, Bob was said to be on vacation.
 Apparently he never came back, as that was the last we ever heard of him.